Preparing For Your Personal Injury Mediation

 It’s hard to explain.
 All you’re going to do is sit down all day (or half the day), but I can almost guarantee that by the end of the mediation, you will be exhausted.
 Mediation is an emotionally draining process.
 That’s why it’s so important to prepare yourself.
 Get a good night’s sleep the night before the mediation; have a good breakfast (and lunch for an afternoon mediation); make sure you’re mind is clear.

-And perhaps most importantly here, bring something to do.
+And perhaps most importantly here, if you are mediating in person and not via Zoom, bring something to do.
 Mediations are long, and there is a lot of sitting around time when the mediator is speaking to the other side.
 Bring something to do for this downtime.
 If you have a book, activity, or something else to keep your attention, the day will go quicker, and the process won’t be so mentally taxing.
+One big advantage of Zoom mediations is that you don't waste this time.
+You can spend the downtime at your house doing your chores or other work.

 AUTO ACCIDENT INFO CENTER